Video Monetization

 …but you can also invest in more equipment such as more cameras, lights, and headphones.

-Depending on the video podcast type you choose, you will also need good video editing and animation tool, as well as software that allows you record remote interviews.
+Depending on the video podcast type you choose, you will also need good video editing software and animation tools, as well as software that allows you to record remote interviews.

 2. Choose How to Record It